-The Demantoid garnet, for example, is one of the rarest and expensive types of Garnet, with a price of around $1,000 per carat.
+The demantoid garnet, for example, is one of the rarest and expensive types of garnet, with a price of around $1,000 per carat.
 A classic garnet will have a starting price of a few hundred dollars, but that price will change depending on the quality and size of the garnet.
 These beautiful gems were found in the Ural Mountains.

 Garnet Engagement Rings

-According to the Mohs scale, which measures the hardness of minerals, a Garnet has a hardness of around 6.5 – 7.5.
+According to the Mohs scale, which measures the hardness of minerals, a garnet has a hardness of around 6.5 – 7.5.
 A diamond, to compare, has a hardness of 10.
 Since garnets are softer gemstones, they can be easily scratched or damaged.
 However, garnets look great and will hold up longer for simple jewelry pieces such as earrings or necklaces or as an accent stone to your lab-grown diamond center stone.
 Garnet can be a great gift to someone celebrating a birthday in January or someone who simply loves the look!
 Clean Origin does not currently sell garnets, but they are easy to find through other online retailers.

 How To Care For Garnet

-All gemstones require some level of care to keep the gem looking shiny, new, and in excellent condition.
+Most precious gems require some level of care to keep the gem looking shiny, new, and in excellent condition.
 Because garnet is susceptible to scratches, be cautious when wearing this stone (if you choose to wear it often).